isomerpages/moe-acspri/_about-us/Principal's Foreword.md

 honored, every part rejoices with it –1 Corinthians 12:26 (NIV)</p>
 <p>&nbsp;Have you ever stubbed your pinky toe?
 I stubbed mine against a doorframe
 just last year.
 The jolt of pain was excruciating.
-I could not walk properly forweeks and had to rely on comfortable footwear to accommodate my injured toe.</p>
+I could not walk properly for weeks and had to rely on comfortable footwear to accommodate my injured toe.</p>
 <p>&nbsp;The incident made me appreciate much more how five toes are needed
 on each foot to stand, walk or run.
 While the big toe is the most important